 This heater has been tested and evaluated by C.S.A.
-International, in accordance with CSA International Requirement 1.95 U.S.- Greenhouse Heaters for use as a direct gas-fired circulating heater for the heating of greenhouses.
+International in accordance with CSA International Requirement 1.95 U.S.- Greenhouse Heaters and is listed and approved as a direct gas-fired circulating heater for the heating of greenhouses.
 If you are considering using this product for any application other than its intended use, then please contact your fuel gas supplier, or the L.B.
 White Co., Inc.